 soldiers returned home with eye injuries.
 A new type of medical-grade plastic called

-or PMMA, was developed.
+or PMMA, was developed as a prosthetic eye.

 PMMA proved more durable than glass,

 and has since replaced glass in nearly all prosthetic eyes (there are, however,